rob121/broadlinkgo/README.md

 ### Devices

 Devices are listed and can be edited with descriptive labels.
-On startup broadlinkgo will searchyour network and mark a check next to devices it's found.
+On startup broadlinkgo will search your network and mark a check next to devices it's found.
 Not finding the device is not necessarily an issue depending on our network setup

 ### Commands